-By the end of this 4-session series, my goal for you is to have a good understanding of:
+By the end of this 4-session series my specific goals for you is to have a good understanding of:

 - 1. How to prepare yourself for ballet class - 2.
 Basic positions of feet, arms, body: en face, croisé, effacé, downstage and upstage - 3.
 Introduction and practice of the following elementary positions and movements: pliés, tendu, jeté, rond de jambe à terre, passé, retiré, elevé, sous-sus, cou-de-pied, ronde de jambe en l'air, cambré, développé grand battement, échappé, pas de bourrée, balance, attitude, arabesque, glissade, sauté, changements, reverence - 4.
 Execution of elementary combinations incorporating the above positions and movements. - 5.
+Basic Ballet classroom etiquette - 6.
 Ideas on how to get the most out of going to the ballet.